 Drouot Auction House (Hôtel Drouot)

-To be clear, Drouot is not a museum - it's Paris's premier auction house which hosts 70 auction firms that exhibit and sell art, furniture, decorative objects, and collectables in about 1,200 auctions each year.
-But that said, you can see some amazing art here.
+To be clear, Drouot is not a museum - it's Paris's premier auction house (as well as the world's largest public auction site) which hosts 70 auction firms that exhibit and sell art, furniture, decorative objects, fashion, jewelry, and collectables in about 1,200 auctions each year.

 You never know what you're going to see here.
-But if you feel thrilled by the possibility of discovering, for example, a breath-taking painting by Renoir or Dufy that's usually hidden from public view in private collections, this is where to come.
-The BIG caveat: You can see each art treasure on display here for one day only.
-If you don't want to miss anything during your visit to Paris, stay nearby and pop in for a few minutes (or more) every day.
+But if you feel thrilled by the possibility of discovering, for example, a breath-taking painting by Renoir or Dufy that's usually sequestered in private collections, this is where to come.

-Admission: Free (except for occasional ticketed events/auctions)
+Admission: Usually free (except for occasional ticketed events/auctions and private events)

 Where: 9 Rue Drouot, Paris 9; Metro: Le Peletier, Line 7